Leo Barnhorst

-Leo A. "Barney" Barnhorst (May 11, 1924 – August 25, 2000) was an American basketball player.
+Leo Alphonse "Barney" Barnhorst (May 11, 1924 – August 25, 2000) was an American basketball player.

 A 6'4" forward/guard from Cathedral High School in Indianapolis, Barnhorst played four seasons at University of Notre Dame, where he was an honorable mention All-American.
 He then played professionally in the NBA for the Chicago Stags, Indianapolis Olympians, Baltimore Bullets and Fort Wayne Pistons.
 Barnhorst appeared in two NBA All-Star Games (1952, 1953) and scored 3,232 career points.

 Barnhorst was inducted into the Indiana Basketball Hall of Fame in 1980.